Baking · Cookie Jar Classics

 Pull them early

-Soft centres set on the hot tray.
+Soft centers set on the hot tray.
 Fully-baked-looking = overbaked.

 Cool trays between batches